naveenbudep/project-1/docs/src/features/swf_layer.md

 --------

 !!! bug
-    The informations in this "Settings" section may be outdated, they need some love.
+    The information in this "Settings" section may be outdated, it needs some love.

 Optional: